 An individual who files bankruptcy may apply exemptions to protect their assets.
-In fact the state of Nebraska recently passed a law (to take effect July 17, 2014) that will allow everyone the option of applying the homestead exemption in the amount of $60,000 regardless of marital state: if you are single or with no dependents.
+In fact, the state of Nebraska recently passed a law (to take effect July 17, 2014) that will allow everyone the option of applying for the homestead exemption in the amount of $60,000 regardless of marital state: if you are single or with no dependents.
 If, however, some assets are not protected under one of the state exemptions we will explore other options to help you retain these assets.
 A great available option is a Chapter 13 proceeding.
-In a Chapter 13, you may retain your assets as long as you agree to pay the non-exempt portion back to your creditors over a 3-5 year plan.
+In Chapter 13, you may retain your assets as long as you agree to pay the non-exempt portion back to your creditors over a 3-5 year plan.

 I can pick the debts to file on

 Under the bankruptcy code, you must list all of your creditors.
 This even includes personal loans from family and friends.
 If you are not sure who you owe or how much we can help search for possible creditors.
 We also download a credit report for every client.

 The bankruptcy code allows for certain taxes to be discharged.
 It is a complex rule but in general, personal income taxes that are more than three years old and where the tax return was actually filed more than two years prior to filing a bankruptcy may be discharged.
 Contact us for a free consultation to review your options.

 The law specifically prohibits an employer from discriminating against an employee for filing bankruptcy.
 However, this may be hard to prove.
 It is also important to note that a potential employer can use the filing as a factor (not the only factor) in determining whether to employ that individual.

 There are a lot of misconceptions about filing bankruptcy that gives it a bad reputation.
 In reality, a bankruptcy can help relieve financial stress, provide a way out for risk-takers and entrepreneurs and help those who are facing major life challenges due to illness or a death in the family.